hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ##### range operations (rcmds)

-* rcopy srcCellAddrRange dstCellAddrRange
+* rcopy srcCellAddrRange dstCellAddrRange or rcopy srcCellAddrRange dstCellStartAddr

-	Copy a block of cells starting from srcStartAddress to dstStartAddress
+	Copy a block of cells starting from srcStartAddress to dstStartAddress.
+	In the process convert any cell addresses in the copied =expressions, as required.

 	If srcCellAddrRange doesnt match dstCellAddrRange wrt size, then dstCellAddrRange takes precedence in deciding the size.

+	If only destination start cell address is given and not the destination end cell address, then end cell address will be infered from the source addr range.

 	The srcBlock will be duplicated as required to fill dstBlock, if the srcBlock is smaller than the dstBlock.